Znomon/StackProductivityTool/README.md

 main menu, select semester/add semester

-enter the item you need to get done
+enter the item you need to get done (allow for reoccurring items like remote work at JP)

 enter the day that it needs to be done by